nbcommunication/CloudflareAssets/README.md

 # How it works
 When a `Pagefile` is added in the admin or via the API, it is uploaded to Cloudflare's R2 storage service.
 Additionally, if the file is an image, it is uploaded to Cloudflare Images, and if the file is a video it is uploaded to Cloudflare Stream.
 When a URL for the `Pagefile` is requested e.g. `$pagefile->url()`, the appropriate Cloudflare URL is returned.

 As ProcessWire's admin still requires the file to be available locally, in a multi-instance setup if a file is not available it is downloaded from the 'master' copy in R2.
+Conversely, if an uploaded file is on the local filesystem, but not in Cloudflare's services, it will attempt to add it.
+This should allow the module to function where files and images have already been uploaded at the time of install.

 ## Installation
 1. Download the [zip file](https://github.com/nbcommunication/CloudflareAssets/archive/master.zip) at Github or clone the repo into your `site/modules` directory.